The Importance of Knowledge

 We have planned our knowledge-based curriculum extremely carefully to ensure that pupils achieve broad and deep subject expertise.
 Through our research and development projects, we aspire to widen our pupils’ knowledge-base through developing their ability to recall and build upon previous learning.
 Children love knowing 'stuff'!
 And once they do, they can get creative!

 Our curriculum is built around quality fiction, and non-fiction texts.
 By increasing the amount of reading throughout the day, pupils develop a wider vocabulary and deeper knowledge.
 Research has shown that a students’ background knowledge is the strongest factor that develops comprehension ability.
 By the end of year 6 pupils will have read a wide range of texts, with a wide range of structures and diverse language.
-Texts include: Aesop's fables; Charlie & The Chocolate Factory; Oliver Twist; The Iliad; Robinson Crusoe and many others.
+Texts include: Aesop's fables; Charlie & The Chocolate Factory; Oliver Twist; The Iliad; The Boy At The Back Of The Class; Robinson Crusoe and many others.

 We use retrieval practice (low-stakes quizzing) to test children so that they are more able to store what they have learnt in long-term memory.
 Our foundation subjects not only involve recapping on prior learning, including previous years, but also involve drip-feeding knowledge that children will learn in the following year.
 For example, in history/geography in Year 2, children will be introduced to the continents when studying Roald Amundsen.
 Within that topic, they will also locate Egypt and Italy, in preparation for subsequent years' topics: Ancient Egypt and The Romans.